1995 Quebec referendum: Citizenship and Immigration Canada

 Citizenship Court judges from across Canada were sent into the province to ensure as many qualified immigrants living in Quebec as possible had Canadian citizenship before the referendum, and thus were able to vote.
 The goal was to have 10,000 to 20,000 outstanding citizenship applications processed for residents of Quebec by mid-October.
 43,855 new Quebecers obtained their Canadian citizenship during 1995, with about one quarter of these (11,429) being granted during the month of October.
 When confronted about the issue by a Bloc Québécois MP who suggested shortcuts were being taken to hurry citizenship applications for immigrants who would most likely vote "No", Minister of Citizenship and Immigration Sergio Marchi responded that this was common before provincial election campaigns in other provinces.
+Marchi would later admit that citizenship applications were hurried on Chrétien's direct orders to sway the vote to the "No" side.